sebaswvv/QuizMaster/README.md

 [x] - style the login modal
 [x] - style register page
 [x] - filteren and pagination op GET
-[] - Make component of question block (play  & participate)
+[x] - Make component of question block (play  & participate)
-[] - finish socker implement
+[x] - finish socker implement
-[] - Check if there are components where needed
+[x] - Check if there are components where needed
 [] - alwaysreturn error msg
 [] - add some information on the homepage of the website
 [] - update audience and issuer to work on remote
 [] - make sure the user gets correct erros

-[] - implement socket.io to play a quiz